MoatazBadawy/Phood/README.md

           + UI <- uses MVVM with ViewModels exposing StateFlow that the UI consumes.
               - view
               - viewmodel
-      + identity <- Have the same things as habits module
+      + identity <- Have the same things as recipes module

 #### Data and Dependenciy Flow:
 This illustration from the clean architecture book shows the dependencies between the layers in an example app and the way data flows between them. (our app uses the same thing).